BarryDigby/youth-academy-semII/docs/source/week1/file_1.rst

 pre-mRNAs are processed in the nucleus to remove introns (nucleotide sequences present in genes that are not translated into the amino acid sequence of a protein).
 Introns occur between exons, the nucleotide sequences that remain in the mRNA and are translated into the amino acid sequence of a protein.

 As introns are removed, the exons are spliced together to form mature mRNA molecules.
-I will show you an example of this later with real sequencing reads from yeast, but for now a diagram will suffice:

 .. figure:: /_static/images/splicing.png
    :figwidth: 700px